 • Please don’t smoke on our buses or coaches or at the entrance: it is illegal to do so.

-• Please do not not consume any form of hot food whilst travelling on board any of our buses or coaches.
+• Please don’t eat any form of hot food whilst travelling on board our buses and coaches if it might make the environment unpleasant and unsafe for other customers: we cannot accept any responsibility for any burns you suffer as a result of you bringing hot food on board.
 Strong smelling food may not be carried, even if it is not being consumed during the journey.

 • Please only drink hot drinks provided that the container is fitted with a spill-resistant safety lid: we cannot accept any responsibility for any burns you suffer as a result of you bringing hot drinks on board.

-• Please don’t lean out of, or throw from or stick anything out of bus or coach windows.
+• Please don’t lean, nor throw from or stick anything out of bus or coach windows.

 • We hope you have a safe journey but you do need to notify our staff immediately if you sustain an injury or feel unwell whilst boarding, travelling or getting off one of our buses.